puppetlabs/puppet-docs/source/pe/2.5/quick_start.markdown

 ![the mysql user details][mysql_user]

-* Click the "clone" button, then click the new "preview" button.
+* Click the "Clone resource" link, then click the blue "Preview" button that appears.
 This will prepare the console to duplicate the mysql user across all of the nodes selected in the sidebar.

 ![the preview button][clone_first]

 ![the preview][clone_preview]

-* Click the "clone" button to finish.
+* Click the red "Clone" button to finish.

 ![the completed clone operation][clone_done]